danobi/dxuuu.xyz/src/patchsets.md

 ### Background

-The linux kernel famously has an [email based workflow][0].
-Ignoring whether it's a good thing or not, it still remains a fact that it can be tricky to generate the correct emails to send.
+The Linux kernel famously has an [email workflow][0].
+Ignoring whether or not it's a good thing, it is still a fact that it can be tricky to follow the process.

-One problem I've been dealing with over the years is wrangling `git-format-patch` and `git-send-email` to do the right thing.
-Any time I've wanted to send out a patchset, I've had to search through my shell history to find the last invocation.
-If it was a respun patchset, I'd increment the `-v N` flag.
-If it was a new patchset, I'd use the old command as inspiration and manually change all the `--to` and `--cc` flags.
+One problem I've had for years is wrangling `git-format-patch` and `git-send-email` to do the right thing.
+Any time I've wanted to send a patchset, I've had to search through my shell history to help remember the right incantations.

-Obviously this gets old pretty fast and it becomes a source of friction when sending out small fixes (which I rarely did).
+Obviously this gets old fast and becomes a constant source of friction.

 ### Problem

 Automation is clearly the answer.
-A big wrapper script over `git` is always on the table, but those can become overcomplicated over time.
-I'd rather integrate with `git` as best I can so it's easier to maintain the automation.
+A wrapper script over `git` is always an option but can become overcomplicated over time.
+I'd rather try to integrate with `git` than hide it.

-The above is [not a new idea][1]; there's been plenty of [previous writing][2] on this.
-Basically what the two linked approaches suggest is to hook into git-send-email to automatically generate `To:` and `Cc:` headers using `scripts/get_maintainer.pl`.
+The above is [not a new idea][1]; there've been plenty of [previous writing][2] on this.
+Basically what the two linked approaches suggest is to hook git-send-email to automatically generate `To` and `Cc` headers using `scripts/get_maintainer.pl`.

-However, there are multiple drawbacks of the above approaches:
+Unfortunately there are multiple drawbacks of the above approaches:

-1. They do not correctly generate To: and Cc: headers for cover letters
+1. They do not correctly generate To and Cc headers for cover letters
 1. It is painful to realize the generation is incorrect halfway through sending a large patchset.
 Half the emails are already sent -- you cannot take them back.

 After some experimenting, I offer a slightly improved solution.

 ### Solution

-The improvement I'm offering is to generate the To: and Cc: headers during git-format-patch time.
-This allows you to eyeball the headers while doing a final check over the formatted patches.
-This also gives you a way to add more emails incrementally.
+The first improvement I'm offering is to generate the headers during git-format-patch time.
+This allows you to eyeball the results before sending.
+This also gives you a way to incrementally add more emails.

 To that end, I ended up using [Git aliases][3] to "create" my own git command:
 `git patchset`.
 The alias is defined as follows: